-- .1 Reference "requirements for connecting WAGES Mechanical Meters to the EMS for system connection. - .2 All meters must be compatible with Schneider ION System. - .3 Provide upstream and downstream minimum distances or as specified by supplier. - .4 To make good on all surroundings after completion of installation of meter. - .5 Provide insulation to include meter body, surrounding flanges and unions.
+- .1 Reference "requirements for connecting WAGES Mechanical Meters to the EMS for system connection. - .2 All meters must be compatible with Schneider ION System. - .3 Provide upstream and downstream minimum distances or as specified by supplier.

+- .4 To make good on all surroundings after completion of installation of meter. - .5 Provide insulation to include meter body, surrounding flanges and unions. - .6 Endress and Hauser RSG45 shall be used for the interface between all meters and lon system.
+Refer to University electrical standards for installation.

-6.3.2 Metering Requirements
+4.3.2 Metering Requirements

 - .1 The University of Guelph requires metering of all building services only.
-This will enable us to monitor and track the campus energy usage and provide a clear understanding of each service demand. - .2 All service connections require meters that includes but are not limited to all: - .1 Connections to a new or existing service; - .2 Services include domestic services; - .3 Where applicable, temporary service connections; - .4 Connections that include an underground irrigation system.

-- .3 Meter shall provide a local readout display with an electronic 4-20mA signal for network connection. - .4 All hazardous area, CSA, and CRN where applicable, approvals must be met for all meters supplied. - .5 Supplied meter shall be compatible with services for all supplied. - .6 Meter shall be sized to meet present flow rates, provided by design engineer.
+This will enable us to monitor and track the campus energy usage and provide a clear understanding of each service demand. - .2 All service connections require meters that includes but are not limited to all: - .1 Connections to a new or existing service; - .2 Services include domestic services; - .3 Where applicable, temporary service connections; - .4 Connections that include an underground irrigation system. - .3 Meter shall provide a local readout display with an electronic 4-20mA signal for network connection. - .4 All hazardous area, CSA, and CRN where applicable, approvals must be met for all meters supplied. - .5 Supplied meter shall be compatible with services for all supplied. - .6 Meter shall be sized to meet present flow rates, provided by design engineer.

-6.3.3 Metering Installation Requirements
+4.3.3 Metering Installation Requirements

 - .1 All meter location must be accessible and located in a position that allows ease of maintenance and removal without interfering with the meter accuracy or installation practices. - .2 Meter shall be installed with proper orientation, up and down stream distances and proper grounding as per manufacturer. - .3 Where required, install "Y" strainers immediately upstream of the meter using a flanged connection strainers shall be of the same size as the meter.
 Steam meter installations are the exception. - .4 Provide isolation valves upstream and downstream of the meter to allow removal of meter and strainer cases.
 Install one valve on bypasses.
 Provide a lock wing on the operating nut of bypass valves 50mm and smaller. - .5 For single source meter 3" in diameter and larger provide a by-pass.
 By-pass line should be sized for approximately 2/3 the line size. - .6 Meters, valves, and bypasses should be supported with appropriate adjustable pipe stands.
-Bricks, concrete or wood blocking are not acceptable means of support. - .7 Meter installations must be checked for leakage or contaminants at completion of the installation, the proper operation of the meter should be established. - .8 A by-pass is not required for dedicated irrigation meters. - .9 For meters 2 1/2" diameter and larger provide a mechanical flange adapter on the downstream side of the meter to provide flexibility for meter and strainer case removal. - .10 All flange connections must be supplied with an asbestos-free gasket material top meet temperature and pressure for service. - .11 All documentation and related work shall be provided for the flow rate specified, commissioning, calibration, verification, performance specification and warranty related to the metering device.
+Bricks, concrete or wood blocking are not acceptable means of support. - .7 Meter installations must be checked for leakage or contaminants at completion of the installation, the proper operation of the meter should be established.

+- .8 A by-pass is not required for dedicated irrigation meters. - .9 For meters 2 1/2" diameter and larger provide a mechanical flange adapter on the downstream side of the meter to provide flexibility for meter and strainer case removal. - .10 All flange connections must be supplied with an asbestos-free gasket material top meet temperature and pressure for service. - .11 All documentation and related work shall be provided for the flow rate specified, commissioning, calibration, verification, performance specification and warranty related to the metering device.

-6.3.4 Domestic Water Meter
+4.3.4 Domestic Water Meter